-Utilisation of multiple media types (voice, chat, social media, email, SMS, etc), a.k.a multimedia, in the contact center is a hot topic right now.
+Utilisation of multiple media channels (voice, chat, social media, email, SMS, etc), a.k.a multimedia, in the contact center is a hot topic right now.
 There is no denying each has a place.
 But when the dust settles, voice will still be king for many types of interaction, where only a 1-to-1 conversation will do the job, e.g. sales, collections, research validation, any situation where the interaction must be high quality/ high value, or where excellent service is required.

 Why does voice do a better job in these circumstances?